sajibcse68/MyDailyLearn/react/react.md

 #### Use `Default Props`

-Default props allows us to spefify what a prop value should be if no value is explicitly provided.
+Default props allows us to specify what a prop value should be if no value is explicitly provided.

 ```js
 MyComponent.defaultProps = {